Liberation of Belgium: Operation begins

-On the evening of 2 September Brian Horrocks briefed officers of the Guards Armoured Division in Douai that their objective for the following day would be Brussels, 110km further East.
+On the evening of 2 September Brian Horrocks briefed officers of the Guards Armoured Division in Douai that their objective for the following day would be Brussels, 110km further east.
 The announcement was greeted with "delighted astonishment".
 The Division suffered casualties on their drive into Belgium but with the Germans still in disarray after their defeat at Falaise, the Household Cavalry on the British left and the Grenadier Guards on the right led the way with the Welsh and Irish Guards following close behind.

-Citizens of the Belgian capital had not expected to be liberated that soon and huge crowds greeted and slowed the liberators.
+People in the Belgian capital had not expected to be liberated that soon, and huge crowds greeted and slowed the liberators.
+As Brussels was being liberated, an attempt by the Germans to deport 1,600 political prisoners and Allied prisoners of war from Brussels to concentration camps in Germany via the Nazi ghost train was thwarted by Belgian railway workers and the Belgian resistance.

-The Welsh Guards landed and joined the fight on 4 September with minimal resistance.
-The British Second Army captured Antwerp, the port city on the river Scheldt in northern Belgium, close to the Netherlands, on 4 September as well.
+The Welsh Guards advanced from Douai on 3 September crossing into Belgium with minimal resistance until they met some at Halle, but they pressed on that day to Brussels.
+The British Second Army captured Antwerp, the port city on the river Scheldt in northern Belgium, close to the Netherlands, on 4 September.
 In the following days and weeks, the Battle of the Scheldt claimed many lives, as the port of Antwerp could not be operated effectively without control of the Scheldt estuary.
 Antwerp was the first port to be captured by the Allies in near perfect condition, making it very valuable, especially with its deep water facilities.
 On 6 September, the 4th Canadian Armoured Division crossed the border with Belgium and took areas around Ypres and Passchendaele.

+After the capture of Brussels the Germans formed a defensive line in the municipality of Hechtel.
+There they held against the Welsh Guards, in what is known as the Battle of Hechtel, until 12 September, when the Irish Guards made a flanking maneuver, capturing Bridge number 9 (Joe's Bridge), and isolating the Germans.

-The Ghent Canal
+Ghent Canal

-Between 9 and 11 September, the 1st Polish Armoured Division attempted to capture control of the Ghent canal, resulting in heavy losses for the Poles, after running into fierce resistance over difficult terrain.
+Between 9 and 11 September, the 1st Polish Armoured Division attempted to capture control of the Ghent Canal, which resulted in heavy losses for the Poles after they had run into fierce resistance over difficult terrain.
 Further up the river, 3 miles south of Bruges, the 4th Canadian Armoured Division launched an offensive on 8 September and broke through two days later, after coming under heavy mortar fire.
 A narrow river crossing was opened and extended slowly due to heavy enemy resistance.